hadamlenz/responsive-wrapper/readme.md

 * Test if this works without bootstrap
 * build examples for https://htmlpreview.github.io/

-you can  add the distribution files to the page you are working on
+you can include the distribution files to the page you are working on

 ```
 <link rel='stylesheet' id='responsive-wrapper' href="./src/js/responsive-wrapper/dist/responsive-wrapper.css"/>